TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentSecurityPolicy/Index.rst

 ..  todo: Explain file Configuration/ContentSecurityPolicies.php in
           configuration section

-Having a file :file:`Configuration/ContentSecurityPolicies.php` in the base directory of any extension declared, will automatically provide and apply corresponding settings.
+Policies for frontend and backend can be applied automatically by providing a :file:`Configuration/ContentSecurityPolicies.php` file in an extension, for
+example:

 ..  literalinclude:: _ContentSecurityPolicies.php
     :caption: EXT:my_extension/Configuration/ContentSecurityPolicies.php